 How did some of our modern-day prophets propose to their wives?
-From the humorous to the sweet, you'll love these incredible stories that show a brief glimpse into the early life of three prophets.
+From the humorous to the sweet, you'll love these incredible stories that show a brief glimpse into the early lives of three prophets.

 Gordon B. Hinckley and Marjorie Pay

 Before marrying Marjorie Pay, President Gordon B. Hinckley had some concerns about his personal financial situation.
 We can all take comfort from his and his wife’s faith to move forward and to trust that the Lord would provide, no matter the circumstance.
-The following is a brief excerpt from the book, Courtships of the Prophets: From Childhood Sweethearts to Love at First Sight, by Mary Jane Woodger and Paulette Preston Yates:
+The following is a brief excerpt from the book Courtships of the Prophets: From Childhood Sweethearts to Love at First Sight, by Mary Jane Woodger and Paulette Preston Yates:

 Gordon and Marjorie began talking of marriage and even set a date.
 However, shortly before the day of their wedding, Gordon called Marjorie, explained he had some concerns, and suggested they go to lunch.

 Over lunch, he expressed his apprehension about his financial situation.
 He wanted Marjorie to know that he had only one hundred and fifty dollars to bring to their marriage.
 Undoubtedly, Marjorie was relieved that money was his main concern.

 She countered his admission in her customary, optimistic style: “Oh that will work out fine,” she bubbled; “if you’ve got $150, we’re set.”
 Over the years, Sister Hinckley often shared this memorable lunch exchange that she had with her beau.
 In her unique, quick-witted manner, she would quip: “Well, $150 sounded like a small fortune to me.
 I had hoped for a husband and now I was getting $150 too.”